"I feel for these people but unfortunately it is illegal"

 The term ‘freshy’ ‘freshie’ or ‘freshies’ has made its way into British Asian language with reference to individuals coming to the United Kingdom ‘fresh of the boat’ from the Subcontinent.

 Majority of them are men with very limited English language skills but with a strong determination to work hard whichever way they can to keep themselves afloat in the UK.

 They tend to work in ‘back street’ environments where they are hiding their identities or keeping out of the public eye, especially, if they are here illegally.

 Usually, their employers are of the same or similar nationality and there are stories of many ‘freshies’ being treated badly and paid very little by such employers.

-It is common for so called ‘freshies’ to live closely or in the same houses on rent.
+It is common for so-called ‘freshies’ to live close or in the same houses on rent.
 A typical dwelling will be supporting up to 8-10 men, if not more, who work in varied kinds of employment.

 Many of these men end up being indebted to relatives and friends who have given them support during very difficult times, and even agree to arranged marriages just to stay in the country.

-However, more and more of these marriages are breaking down due to British born Asian girls not having much in common with many of these men who still have very backward ‘Indian’ mentalities or the men end-up becoming the sub-ordinate in the relationship and are literally forced to provide income and support the woman in every which way she wants without having much say in the relationship, especially, if the man has legality issues from the past.
+Most can tend to still have very backward mentalities or the men end-up becoming the sub-ordinate in the relationship and are literally forced to provide income and support the woman in every which way she wants without having much say in the relationship, especially, if the man has legality issues from the past.

 Well, in poor areas of India, where going to another country like the UK is a golden dream, these men will go through anything to make their journey.

 In India, especially the Punjab, there is a common practice of consulting ‘agents’ who organise their trips to the UK by taking large sums of money from them in return.
 Often, producing travel and stay documents, including fraudulent passports as part of their service.